 Even though your timeframes may be tighter the planning and coordination required to safely move your freight hasn’t.
 Your provider will need to work overtime to slip your freight onto the jam-packed schedule of an area trucker with the expertise to properly haul your load.

-Additionally, giving your provider less lead time makes it harder on them as they work to alert authorities, secure permitting and plan routes.
+Additionally, giving your provider less lead time makes it harder on them as they work to alert authorities, secure permitting and plan a route.

 If you’re hoping to save money on your heavy haul freight costs, you’ll need to control what you can.
 It’s difficult to control the size of your freight, the number of states it travels through and the cost of permitting in each.